Doing An Editing Business Differently

 And now, as a book editor and copyeditor…

-Editing and proofreading seemed to always be one-off jobs… Until I got the invitation to become a contract book editor from a friend, who also helped edit my own book, that would light a fire deep within me that just couldn’t be squelched.
+Editing and proofreading seemed to always be one-off jobs… Until I got the invitation to become a contract book editor from a friend, who also helped edit my book, which would light a fire deep within me that just couldn’t be squelched.
 My career focus was found!

 Now I take content and stories and make them shine, by cleaning up the text to keep readers engaged in the moment and in the story.
 I bring consistency and polish to dialogue, characters, and narrative arcs, so it all makes sense to your audience.